- Job Type

 Good Shepherd Centres Hamilton, a ministry of the Hospitaller Order of St. John of God, strives to enhance the quality of life for all who seek assistance and support in our community.
 A Permanent Full Time Position at Community Support Services for Women and Children (30 Pearl St. N, Hamilton, ON) currently exist in the role of:

-Hours of work: 80 hours every 2 weeks, weekdays evenings and weekends.
+Hours of work: Up to 80 hours every 2 weeks, including weekday’s, evenings and weekends

 The successful candidate will extend our mission to women and children through the provision of respectful and appropriate services, to women who have experienced abuse and are navigating the legal system.
 The Legal Advocate will support women in accessing resources, understanding their rights, and advocate for the legal system to be responsive and accountable to women who have experienced abuse.
 The legal advocate will effectively work with marginalized and diverse communities and address the systemic barriers of oppression women face in the legal system.
 The incumbent must be able to work independently in a challenging and rewarding values-based environment.